avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 .. _Pathogenwatch: https://pathogen.watch/

-Note that you can also find the full list of genomes in your private Vibriowatch account by clicking on the three small horizontal bars at the top left of the Pathogenwatch website:
+You can find the full list of *V. cholerae* genomes by clicking on the three small horizontal bars at the top left of the Pathogenwatch website:

 .. image:: Picture9.png
   :width: 150